fat/smoosh/README.md

 SMOOSH is a tool for packaging your javascript projects... it will run jshint against your files, then build and minify your files if you'd like.

-to install smoosh do something like this:
+to install smoosh do something like this...

     npm install smoosh